linuztx/clibot/README.md

 > You can use locally hosted open source models which are available for free.
 To use local models, you will need to run your own LLM backend server such as [Ollama](https://github.com/ollama/ollama).
 >
 > **❗️Note: Localhosted models require high-end hardware for optimal performance and may not work as expected on lower-end systems.**

-### Features

-- **Multi-Provider Support**: Compatible with multiple AI providers including Groq, OpenAI, Mistral, and Ollama.
-- **Conversation History**: Keeps track of your conversations for easy review.
-- **Setup and Configuration**: Streamlined setup process to configure your AI providers.

 ### Setup